lunaisnotaboy/themintfarmabout/_posts/2021-02-27-a-long-overdue-confession.md

 I knew that.
 I really did.

 Throughout the entirety of this MVC fiasco, I began questioning my gender.
 At first, I thought it was just a phase, something I was brainwashing myself to think, something to blame my depression on.
 I still subconsciously think that.

+Eventually, I worked up the courage to talk to my good friend [mint](https://they.mint.lgbt) (one of the friends I mentioned earlier) and told him what was going on in my head.

+We eventually worked out that I was, in fact, feeling gender dysphoria.

+However, I couldn't work up the courage to talk to my parents.
+Mom found out from guessing and we talked in her car while driving out in the countryside, so that's how she knows.

+Dad was and still is, too terrifying to approach.